 PROVIDENCE, R.I. — A show in the basement of local punk house Arsonist Hall started exactly on time today, thanks to a Daylight Saving Time mishap, shocked attendees confirmed.

 “This should not be a reflection of the Providence punk scene — our punctuality and preparedness only happened because none of us actually knew what time it was,” said longtime punk Arty “Germ” Lussier.
-“We’ve just been going by the clock on our stove, and since it read 7:00, we had no way of knowing we were supposed to set our clocks an hour ahead.
+“We’ve just been going by the clock on our stove, and since it read 7:00, we had no way of knowing we were supposed to set our clocks an hour back.
 And to make it worse, both of the neighbors are on vacation, so there’s nobody to call in a noise complaint.
 This is hardly even a punk show at this point.
 Somebody better feed the dog some beer to save face.”

 Bands booked on the show admitted that starting on time was disorienting.